Cannonball (Damien Rice song): Little Mix version

-British girl group Little Mix covered the song in the final during the eighth series of The X Factor in 2011.
-Following the announcement that the band had won the show, their version was released as the winners' single on 11 December 2011, through Syco Music.
+The song was chosen as the winner's single for the eighth series of The X Factor in 2011.
+It was then released by girl group and X Factor champions Little Mix (formerly known as Rhythmix) on 11 December 2011, through Syco Music.
 It was later included on the expanded edition of Little Mix's debut album DNA (2012).

 "Cannonball" reached number one on the UK Singles Chart; becoming the fastest-selling single of 2011 in the UK.
 By the end of the year, it had sold over 390,000 copies.
 The song also reached number one in Scotland and Ireland; later becoming the Christmas number one single of that year.

-Rice had no involvement with the production of the Little Mix cover of "Cannonball".
-After the X-Factor release, he proceeded to donate money to Haiti to "cleanse myself of any possible X Factor money that could come in".
-As of 2022, "Cannoball" had sold over 561,000 copies in the UK and has been certified gold in the country and in Ireland.
+Rice had no involvement with the production of Little Mix's cover of "Cannonball".
+He proceeded to donate money to Haiti to "cleanse myself of any possible X Factor money that could come in".
+As of 2022, Little Mix's version had sold over 561,000 copies in the UK and has been certified gold in the country and in Ireland.
 It also ranks as the ninth best-selling X Factor winner's single.